pgaines/ScalpelMRS/README.md

 <li>Patient can enter daily blood pressure and sugar levels if a doctor directs the patient to do so</li>
 <li>Patient can check the fluctuation of his/her own health indicators.<br>
 </li></ul>

+##Note

+This is an experimental web application project for my CSE 360: Intro to Software Development class, using Java and the Play!
+2.0 Web Application Framework.
+It has never been deployed in a live environment, and I am not expecting to work on it further anytime soon.